ThinkDataEd/student/docs/unit1/campaign1.md

 4) Does knowing nutritional information about my snacks help me change my habits?

 ###**2.
 Objectives:**
-Upon completing this campaign, students will have the enduring understanding that interpreting graphs provides useful information regarding the data graphed.
-We can explore the relationship between two sets of data, and if there is a relationship, it is driven by the change in the independent variable, x, which causes a change in the dependent variable, y.
+Upon completing this campaign, you will have the enduring understanding that interpreting graphs provide useful information regarding the data graphed.
+You can explore the relationship between two sets of data, and if there is a relationship, it is driven by the change in the independent variable, x, which causes a change in the dependent variable, y.

 ###**3.
-Survey Questions:** (students will enter data only for the activities in which they participated):
+Survey Questions:**:

 |**Prompt**|**Variable**|**Data Type**|
 |--------|--------|--------|